 High-Quality Mathematics Instruction: What Teachers Should Know

-Evidence-based instructional strategies–strategies proven through research to be effective for teaching students mathematical skills and concepts (e.g., explicit instruction, peer tutoring, cooperative learning)
+- Evidence-based practices (EBPs) — Strategies or practices proven through research to be effective for teaching mathematical concepts and procedures.

 - Encouraging student discussion